Hexagon/blog/src/posts/2023-09-19_ssh-keys-passwordless-login.md

 4. **Restart SSH**:

+After updating the SSH configuration, you need to restart the SSH service to apply the changes.
+The exact command might differ depending on your operating system, but on systems using systemd, the command is:

 ```bash
 sudo systemctl restart sshd
 ```

+**Best Practices:**

+- **Secure the CA's private key**: Given its power, it's imperative to keep the CA's private key secure.
+Consider encrypting it and storing it offline or using hardware security modules (HSMs).

+- **Regularly Rotate Certificates**: For added security, regularly rotate and refresh your certificates.

+- **Monitor and Audit**: Continuously monitor certificate creation, revocation, and authentication attempts to detect any suspicious activity.

 ---

+## Conclusion

-In conclusion, while SSH keys simplify and secure your development workflow, it's essential to be mindful of best practices.
+While SSH keys simplify and secure your development workflow, it's essential to be mindful of best practices.
 If you choose the convenience of a key without a passphrase, ensure you take additional precautions.
 This includes limiting the key's use, regularly monitoring access, and maintaining backup access methods.
-Always remember: security and convenience can co-exist, but careful management is crucial.
+Regularly updating and checking the keys you've authorized can help prevent unauthorized access.
+Additionally, be vigilant about where and how you store your private keys.
+When set up properly, SSH keys can be a powerful tool in your development and security arsenal.Always remember: security and convenience can co-exist, but careful management is crucial.
 Happy coding!